MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-common-data-service-virtual-entities.md

 10. Provide a description, select a duration, and select **Add**.

 11. Record the secret's value.
-You'll enter this information when you [Configure the virtual entity data source](hr-admin-integration-common-data-service-virtual-entities.md#configure-the-virtual-entity-data-source).
+You'll enter this information when you [Configure the virtual table data source](hr-admin-integration-common-data-service-virtual-entities.md#configure-the-virtual-table-data-source).

     > [!IMPORTANT]
     > Be sure to take note of the secret's value at this time.
 The secret is never displayed again after you leave this page.